Mosque shooting: Christchurch gunman livestreamed shooting

 He fired more shots on the street at no apparent target and said: "Looks like we won't get the bird today boys".

-He then re-entered the mosque to check for survivors – and began firing again into the people lying motionless.
+He then re-entered the mosque to check for survivors – and began firing again.

+As he left the mosque the second time he repeatedly shot a woman in the street.

+He gets in his car and drives away.
+One vehicle that nearly pulled into his path was fired at several times with a shotgun.

-In a lenghty manifesto published online the supposed shooter outlined who he was and why he carried out the massacre at the Christchurch mosque.
+In a lengthy manifesto published online the supposed shooter outlined who he was and why he carried out the massacre at the Christchurch mosque.